Celebrating 35 Years of Restoring and Enhancing Lincoln Park

-Thanks to a generous anonymous lead donor and several other supporters, the Conservancy is half-way to its goal to build the new Sunshine Playscape.
+Thanks to a generous anonymous lead donor and several other supporters, the Conservancy is over half-way to its goal to build the new Sunshine Playscape.
 The Playscape is an interactive play area that reflects the natural environment of the North Pond Nature Sanctuary and blends traditional playground equipment with natural play features, including: a crawl-through willow tunnel and cave, natural slides, interactive sun-dial, messy materials area, nature playhouse, and more.
 Your contribution to the 35th Anniversary Campaign will help the Conservancy complete construction of the Playscape by Summer 2019.

 The Conservancy will restore and enhance North Pond and its surrounding 20-acres over the next three years.
-The North Pond Nature Sanctuary is home to over 250 migratory birds, 100 native plant species, and a variety of fish, amphibian, and insect species.
+North Pond Nature Sanctuary is home to over 250 migratory birds, 100 native plant species, and a variety of fish, amphibian, and insect species.
 The North Pond restoration includes:

 To implement this plan, the Conservancy needs to complete two last studies: a Topographic and Boundary Survey and a tree survey.
-The Conservancy also plans for two public meetings in late 2018/early 2019 to garner community and stakeholder input.
+We will also host two public meetings in early 2019 to garner community and stakeholder input.
 This input and data from the studies will be combined with additional data and analysis into a final plan for North Pond.
 An engineered design for improvements to the Pond and its surroundings developed from the plan will guide our work over the next three years.
 Your support of the 35th Anniversary Campaign will help us complete these last important steps and begin the actual work at North Pond in mid-2019.